April 23rd and 24th

 | LANGUAGE: | English |

-This two-day course offers a comprehensive examination of workplace investigations, covering relevant legislation, clarifying the scope of investigation mandates, and providing instruction on effective interview techniques and report writing.
-This workshop can be provided online or in-person in French or English.
-A sample agenda is attached.
+This onsite two-day course offers a comprehensive examination of workplace investigations, covering relevant legislation, clarifying the scope of investigation mandates, and providing instruction on effective interview techniques and report writing.
 Participants will be provided with a certification in Workplace Investigations through the Chartered Professionals in Human Resources New Brunswick Association.

 Day 1: Foundations of Workplace Investigations